ice1000/ice1000/README.md

 + 🌱 I have a [blog], [opensource-contributions], a [resume], a research [profile], and a [codewars] profile.
 + 🤔 I'm learning [HoTT] and is researching on its constructive interpretations, like cubical type theories.
++ 👨‍💻 I'm currently working on a dependently-typed programming language [Aya] with some interesting ideas.
 + 💬 Ask me about IDEs, type theories and implementation of (univalent) dependent type systems!

  [blog]: https://ice1000.org